nucleome/docs/source/design.rst

 **Duplicate a panel**

-Clicking the ``duplication`` button (|panel-duplicate|) of a panel, you can duplicate this panel in the same web tab.
+Clicking the ``duplication`` button (|panel-duplicate|) of a panel, you can duplicate this panel in the current web tab.
-This feature is useful when you want to create a similar panel by making small changes to an existing panel.
-It is also quite useful if you can create a similar genome browser panel with different zooming factors.
+This feature is useful when you want to create a similar panel by making small changes to an existing panel or when you want to create some genome browser panels with different zooming factors.

 .. |panel-duplicate| image:: img/other/icon/icon-panel-duplicate_v2.png
     :height: 14px